DavidEaton/Menominee/DevelopmentSetup.md

 3. Optionally run `dotnet restore` for the API Project
 4. Run a database update with Entity Framework migrations from the solution root with the command line: `dotnet ef database update -p Menominee.Api/Menominee.Api.csproj
    --context Menominee.Api.Data.ApplicationDbContext`
-5. Check your server for the new database named Menominee-stage
+5. Check your server for the new database named Menominee

 ### Tenant Database
 This is in a separate solution